Euclidean mirrors: enhanced vacuum decay from reflected instantons: Instantons

-Let us begin with a brief discussion of vacuum decay in the presence of a classical electromagnetic field within the string-inspired \cite{Bern:1991aq} worldline formalism in quantum field theory \cite{Strassler:1992zr,Schubert:2001he}.
+We begin with a brief introduction within the string-inspired \cite{Bern:1991aq} worldline formalism in quantum field theory \cite{Strassler:1992zr,Schubert:2001he}.
 Although this technique is completely different from Schwinger's original work, it leads in an elegant way to the correct rate even beyond the weak coupling regime \cite{Affleck:1981bma}.
 According to \cite{Schwinger:1951nm}, the probability for vacuum decay against the production of matter-antimatter pairs is given by

 The rate $\mathcal{R}$ is determined by the imaginary part of the one-loop Euler-Heisenberg (EH) effective action \cite{Schwinger:1951nm,Dittrich:1985yb}.
 One can analytically continue to Euclidean spacetime and integrate out the high energy degrees of freedom.
-Such an effective description will then be restricted to the regime $\omega \ll m$ where $\omega$ denotes the classical field frequency.
+Such an effective description will then be restricted to $\omega \ll m$ where $\omega$ denotes the background frequency.
 In addition, the former step will imply that the decay rate will be determined by the real part of the corresponding effective action.
 In other words, we would resign the (Lorentzian) time direction via a rotation in the complex plane to obtain a real valued action describing the physics of the quantum vacuum.

-For the present discussion, we focus on the weak coupling regime and neglect the contribution coming from the dynamical part $A_\mu$ of the vector field that is split into $A_\mu + \mathcal{A}_\mu$.
-The latter stands for the classical electromagnetic vector potential whose general shape is discussed further below.
-In this case, introducing the proper time $s$ \cite{Nambu:1950rs} and applying the quantum mechanical path integral representation \cite{Feynman:1950ir,Feynman:1951gn} for the trace using position eigenstates \cite{Schubert:2001he} (paths in spacetime, so-called worldlines), one arrives at the following worldline representation
+In the present work we focus on the weak coupling regime and neglect the contribution coming from the dynamical part of the vector field that is split into $A_\mu + \mathcal{A}_\mu$.
+The latter stands for the background (vector) potential whose shape will be introduced further below.
+Introducing the proper time $s$ \cite{Nambu:1950rs} and applying the quantum mechanical path integral representation \cite{Feynman:1950ir,Feynman:1951gn} for the trace using position eigenstates \cite{Schubert:2001he} (paths in spacetime, so-called worldlines), one arrives at the following worldline representation

-in scalar QED (sQED) where $\mathcal{D}x$ denotes the path integration measure over the worldlines.
-Here, we may consider for simplifying reasons sQED, since the fermion spin does not play a decisive role \cite{Dunne:2004nc}.
+where $\mathcal{D}x$ denotes the path integration measure over the closed worldlines.
+Here, we may consider for simplifying reasons scalar QED, since the fermion spin does not play a decisive role \cite{Dunne:2004nc}.
 Note that $x_\mu(\tau)$ satisfies the boundary condition $x_\mu(0)= x_\mu(s)$.
 Rescaling the worldline under $\tau = us$ and performing a saddle-point analysis in $s$, one obtains over all closed paths, now specified by